 Creates a uniform distribution between values min and max.
 If omitted, they default to 0 and 1.
 If you specify optional parameter Integer: True, it returns a discrete distribution consisting of only the integers between min and max, each with equal probability.
-See "Uniform(min, max, Integer: True)" on page 234.
+See "Uniform(min, max, Integer: True)" on page 242.

-If you know nothing about the uncertain quantity other than its bounds, a uniform distribution between the bounds is appealing.
+- When to use If you know nothing about the uncertain quantity other than its bounds, a uniform distribution between the bounds is appealing.
 However, situations in which this is truly appropriate are rare.
-Usually, you know that one end or the middle of the range is more likely than the rest - that is, the quantity has a mode.
-In such cases, a beta or triangular distribution is a better choice.
+Usually, you know that one end or the middle of the range is more likely than the rest that is, the quantity has a mode.
+In such cases, a beta or triangular distribution is a better choice. - Library Distribution

-Example Uniform(5, 10) $\rightarrow$
+Example Uniform(5, 10) \rightarrow